Last updated on September 9th, 2022

 Thus, the treatment and proper management of diabetes require multidisciplinary team coordination.

-When to See a Diabetologist?
+When Should You See a Diabetologist?

 You should visit a diabetologist if you come across any of the signs and symptoms of diabetes.
 Some of the key symptoms are as follows: